grafana/grafana/docs/sources/panels-visualizations/visualizations/alert-list/index.md

 ## State filter

-Choose which alert states to display in this visualization.
+Choose which alert states to display in this widget.

 - Alerting / Firing
 - Pending